replicatedhq/kURL/docs/arch/adr-005-host-packages.md

 Airgapped environments must have access to package repositories or the end customer will have to manually install the required packages, possibly resulting in longer time to a live installation.

-Any unforseen challenges installing host packages from remote repositories in a secure environment.
+Any unforeseen challenges installing host packages from remote repositories in a secure environment.